 The following summary historical consolidated financial data of Graphic as of December 31, 2006 and 2005 and for the years ended December 31, 2006, 2005 and 2004 have been derived from Graphic's audited consolidated financial statements incorporated by reference in this proxy statement/prospectus.
-The following summary historical consolidated financial data of Graphic as of December 31, 2004, 2003 and 2002 and for the years ended December 31, 2003 have been derived from Graphic's audited consolidated financial statements which are not included in, or incorporated by reference in, this proxy statement/prospectus.
-The following summary historical consolidated financial data of Graphic as of June 30, 2007 and for the six months ended June 30, 2007 and 2006 have been derived from Graphic's unaudited condensed consolidated financial statements were prepared on a basis consistent with that used in preparing its audited consolidated financial statements and include all material adjustments that, in the opinion of Graphic's financial position and results of operations for the summary historical consolidated financial data of Graphic set forth below should be read in conjunction with Graphic's "Management's Discussion and Analysis of Financial Condition and Results of Operations" and Graphic's historical consolidated financial statements and the notes thereto included in its Annual Report on Form 10-K for the fiscal year ended December 31, 2006 and in its Quarterly Report on Form 10-Q for the quarterly period ended June 30, 2007, each incorporated by reference herein.
+The following summary historical consolidated financial statements which are not included in, or incorporated by reference in, this proxy statement/prospectus.
+The following summary historical consolidated financial statements which are not included in, or incorporated by reference in, this proxy statement/prospectus.
+The following summary historical consolidated financial data of Graphic as of September 30, 2007 and 500 have been derived from Graphic's unaudited condensed consolidated financial statements were prepared on a basis consistent with that used in preparing its audited consolidated financial statements and include all material adjustments that, in the opinion of Graphic's necessary for a fair presentation of Graphic's financial position and results of operations for the unaudited periods.
+The summary historical consolidated financial statements were prepared consolidated financial statements were prepared to nonsolidated for Graphic so for the below should be read in conjunction with Graphic's "Management's Discussion and Analysis of Financial Condition and Results of Operations" and Graphic's historical consolidated financial statements and the notes thereto included in its Current Report on Form 8-K filed on November 27, 2007, and in its Quarterly Report on Form 10-Q for the quarterly period ended September 30, 2007, each incorporated by reference herein.
 Historical results are not necessarily indicative of results that may be expected for New Graphic for any future period.